renshangh/linkgear-mining-dao/README.md

 ---

 ### 2. Functionality for the User, ie, what primary functionality will the MVP offer to users?
 What problem does it solve?
 The MVP will offer two key functionalities for users—testnet participants such as potential Aleo miners/provers and stakers—solving the problem of establishing trust and governance in a decentralized Aleo mining ecosystem.
-It groups smaller investments together for decisions, purchasing, hosting and rewards distritrution.

 - **Primary Functionality**:
   1. **Private Governance Voting**: